fregu856/papers/README.md

 - `Nature Chemical Biology, 2024 (Perspective)`
 - [ML for Drug Discovery]
 ```
 Fairly interesting review paper.
-Well-written overall and with nice figures etc, and gives a pretty good high-level overview of the field, but I think there probably are paper I would find more interesting/useful.
+Well-written overall and with nice figures etc, and gives a pretty good high-level overview of the field, but I think there probably are papers I would find more interesting/useful.
 ```

 ##### [26-06-16] [paper556]